It’s important to make your building as accessible as possible, both for ADA compliance and the comfort of those visiting your establishment.

 Now onto the question of space requirements.
 An advantage of LULA elevators over standard elevators is the space-saving component.
 LULA elevators have a more compact width and length, as noted in the dimensions above.
 This makes them perfect for small to medium-sized buildings.

 Additionally, the LULA elevator shaft is smaller because it requires less space above the top floor (“overhead”) and below the bottom floor (“pit”) than larger elevators.

-Overhead refers to the measurement from the floor to the ceiling at the top floor.
+Overhead refers to the measurement from the floor to the ceiling on the top floor.
 The overhead space required for LULA elevators varies and can be as little as 9 feet in existing buildings.
 For new construction, the overhead required is usually around 11 feet.

 The pit of a LULA elevator also requires less space.
 Unlike full-size passenger elevators that require a deep pit, a LULA elevator requires a pit that is only about 14 inches deep.

 Since LULA elevators require less space and are less complex to install, these elevators often take less time than installing a full-size passenger elevator.
 Plus, LULA elevators generally require maintenance every three months instead of monthly maintenance that larger elevators require.
 This results in significant long-term savings for the building owner.